LeonidasParkTaber/RC-Planes/README.md

 </div>

 ****
 As shown above, I have made planes from a variety of martials and various construction methods.
-The part that I would like to share about, however, is when I began using CAD, CAM, and flight controllers in my planes, as I believe that prosses is the most relevant to the work I hope to do as an engineer.
+The part that I would like to share about, however, is when I began using CAD, CAM, and flight controllers in my planes, as I believe that process is the most relevant to the work I hope to do as an engineer.

 They all followed a similar prosses, however, so we will use the following 250g flying wing as an example.